 What causes sciatic nerve pain?

 Sciatic nerve pain is caused by any entrapment or irritation of the nerve.
-This can occur where the nerve exits the spine in the low back or anywhere along the buttock, leg, or foot where the nerve pathway runs.
-If the pain stems from the low back, we call it lumbar radiculopathy.
+This can occur where the nerve exits the spine in the lower back or anywhere along the buttock, leg, or foot where the nerve pathway runs.
+If the pain stems from the lower back, we call it lumbar radiculopathy.
 If it stems from somewhere along the nerve pathway, we call it sciatic neuropathy.

 What are the most common symptoms of sciatica?